ArtifexSoftware/ghostpdl/doc/src/Use.rst

 **-dUseCIEColor**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
    Set ``UseCIEColor`` in the page device dictionary, remapping device-dependent color values through a Postscript defined CIE color space.
 Document ``DeviceGray``, ``DeviceRGB`` and ``DeviceCMYK`` source colors will be substituted respectively by Postscript CIEA, CIEABC and CIEDEFG color spaces.
-See the document `GS9 Color Management`_ for details on how this option will interact with Ghostscript's ICC-based color workflow.
+See the document :ref:`Ghostscript Color Management<GhostscriptColorManagement.htm>` for details on how this option will interact with Ghostscript's ICC-based color workflow.
 If accurate colors are desired, it is recommended that an ICC workflow be used.

 **-dNOCIE**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^